 What are the main differences between barbell rows and dumbbell rows?

-There are two main differences between dumbbell rows and barbell rows – the first version forces each side to work independently and is a good way to fix imbalances.
-Meanwhile the barbell row allows you to use more overall weight and is easier to program – the jumps are much more precise.
+There are two main differences between dumbbell rows and barbell rows – the first version forces each side to work independently and is a good way to fix imbalances whereas the second allows you to use more overall weight and is easier to program thanks to the more precise jumps.

 Which version develops the back fully?

-Technically, when people talk about barbell rows they are referring to the standing version in which the spinal erectors have to contract isometrically to promote proper spinal alignment.
-At the same time, the default dumbbell row version requires you to use a bench for support, which reduces the lower back involvement substantially.
+Technically, when people talk about barbell rows they are referring to the standing version in which the spinal erectors have to contract intensely to ensure a proper spinal alignment.
+Conversely, the default dumbbell row version requires you to use a bench for support.
+This reduces the involvement of the lower back substantially.

 What’s better for beginners?

 This is the money question, right?
-Here’s the deal – people should stop thinking so much about exercise X vs. exercise Y. At the end of the day, what makes you strong is consistence and gradual weight increase with the help of training cycles.
+Here’s the deal – people should stop thinking so much about the exercise.
+At the end of the day, what makes you strong is consistency and gradual weight increase with the help of training cycles.
 That’s the most important part of getting stronger.
-If that element is not in action, there will be no progress.
-No matter the exercise, there has to be some sort of progression.
+If that part is not covered, there will be no progress regardless of the exercises you are doing.

-I know that the stupid muscle websites and magazines have brainwashed people to the point where most zombies believe there is a secret exercise providing exceptional muscle growth, but there isn’t.
-There are exercises that are better than others, but in this case the difference is too small.
-If the question was: what adds mass faster – barbell rows or reverse dumbbell flies, the answer would obviously be – barbell rows.
-In this situation, however, it’s almost irrelevant what you choose.
-The essential is to stick to your plan, be patient and get stronger as fast as nature allows you to.
+I know that the stupid muscle websites and magazines have brainwashed people to the point where most zombies believe that there is a secret exercise providing exceptional muscle growth, but there isn’t.
+There are exercises that are better than others, but in this case, the difference is too small.
+If the question was: “What adds mass faster – barbell rows or reverse dumbbell flies?“, the answer would be – barbell rows.
+In this situation, however, your choice is almost irrelevant.

-Big guys at my gym say barbell rows are the best for growth?
+The big guys at my gym say that barbell rows are the best for growth?